Okta Classic Engine release notes (Preview)

 Device Authorization grant type

 The Device Authorization grant feature is an OAuth 2.0 grant type that allows users to sign in to input-constrained devices and also to devices that lack web browsers.
-This feature enables users to use a secondary device, such as a laptop or mobile phone, to complete sign-in to applications that run on such devices.
+This feature enables users to use a secondary device, such as a laptop or mobile phone, to sign-in to apps that run on such devices.

 LDAP admin password reset